samueldar-io/finder/README.md

 # finder
-Utility to find where is located a specified function in WordPress projects
+Utility to find where is located a specific function in large PHP and JS directories

 # Install
 To install just add src directory to your $PATH variable system